-Property Description Default vbroker.security.server. socket.enabledProtocols Specifies the SSL protocol version, that is SSLv3, or SSLv2 during the SSL handshaking process when using the VBC security module.
+Property Description Default vbroker.security.server.socke t.enabledProtocols Specifies the SSL protocol version, that is SSLv3, TLSv1.0, TLSv1.1 or TLSv1.2 during the SSL handshaking process when using the VBC security module.
 Possible values are listed below: SSL_Version Undetermined TLS_Version_1_0_Only Use this option for the highest security when you are certain that the SSL peer also supports TLS 1.0.
-This option behaves in the same manner as SSL_Version_3_0_Only, but applies to the TLS 1.0 protocol.
-SSL_Version_3_0_Only The library sends initial "Hello" messages using SSL 3.0 and all communication uses SSL 3.0.
+This option behaves in the same manner as $SSL\Version\3\0\Only$ , but applies to the TLS 1.0 protocol.
+SSL_Version_3_0_Only SSLv3 has been disabled by default because it is an insecure protocol, therefore Micro Focus does not recommend re-enabling it.
+Use this option to re-enable theSSLv3 protocol.
+The library sends initial "Hello" messages using SSL 3.0 and all communication uses SSL 3.0.
 If the peer does not support SSL 3.0, the handshake fails without a meaningful indication of why it failed.
 This setting can cause problems with some SSL 2.0 servers because they do not understand the SSL 3.0 "Hello".
+SSL_Version_3_0_With_2_0_Hello SSLv3 has been disabled by default because it is an insecure protocol, therefore Micro Focus does not recommend re-enabling it.
+Use this option to re-enable the SSLv3 protocol whilst supporting negotiation of most secure mutually supported protocol.
+See the option $\mbox{SSL}\mbox{Version}3_0\mbox{Only}$ above for more details.
 SSL_Version_Undetermined This is the default.
-It allows any of the SSLv3, or SSLv2 protocols; if the OpenSSL security provider is selected, it also allows use of TLS1.1 and TLS1.2.
-TLS_Version_1_1_With_2_0_Hello In this mode, the library accepts a minimum of .1 (currently this results in either .1 or .2).
-TLS_Version_1_1_Only In this mode, the library negotiates only a .1 connection.
-However, if the client might also support .2, use TLS_Version_1_1_With_2_0_Hello to take advantage of the higher level protocol version.
-TLS_Version_1_2_With_2_0_Hello In this mode, the library accepts a minimum of .2.
+It allows any of the TLS protocols (TLSv1.0, TLSv1.1 & TLSv1.2) and disables SSLv2 or SSLv3 protocols.
+TLS_Version_1_1_With_2_0_Hello In this mode, the library accepts a minimum of TLSv1.1 (currently this results in either TLSv1.1 or TLSv1.2).
+TLS_Version_1_1_Only In this mode, the library negotiates only a TLSv1.1 connection.
+However, if the client might also support TLSv1.2, use TLS Version 1 1 With 2 0 Hello to take advantage of the higher level protocol version.
+TLS Version 1 2 With 2 0 Hello In this mode, the library accepts a minimum of TLSv1.2.
 Setting this value future-proofs your configuration should further TLS protocol versions need to be supported.
-TLS_Version_1_2_Only In this mode, the library accepts only a TLS 1.2 connection.
+TLS_Version_1_2_Only In this mode, the library accepts only a TLSv1.2 connection.